mariolambe/https-mariolambe.github.io/_posts/2021-02-15-Extract URLs from webpages.markdown

 ---

-If you are wondering **how to extract URLs from any webpage with your MAC**, for free, really fast you are in the right place!
+If you are wondering **how to extract URLs from any webpage**, for free, really fast you are in the right place!

+**1. Extract URLs from webpages with addons:**

+I can reccomend a really powerful Chrome addon called [Link Klipper ](https://chrome.google.com/webstore/detail/link-klipper-extract-all/fahollcgofmpnehocdgofnhkkchiekoo?hl=en

+This extension allows you to :
+- Extract all the links on the webpage
+- Store all the extracted links as a CSV file
+- Custom drag a selectable area on the webpage from which all the links will be extracted

+**2. Extract URLs from webpages with the terminal:**

 That´s what you´ll need to do the magic:

+- MAC
 - termnial
 - wget installed